marizethpb/Python-Data-Wrangling/README.md

 **Objective**: Validate sales data from Merchandise Management System (MMS) to Data Warehouse (DWH)

-Given two separate Excel Files that contains data for MMS and DWH, determine whether there's a variance between the data source database (MMS) and destination (Data Warehouse).
+Given two separate Excel files that contains data for MMS (Merchandise Management System) and DWH (Data Warehouse) in a given time interval, determine whether there's a variance between the data in data source database (MMS) and destination (DWH).
 The program must cater all the possible format of data.

-DWH Excel file contains:
+MMS Excel file contains:
 1. Sales Sheet
-   - Date in short date format (DD/MM/YYYY)
+   - Transaction date in form of concatenated digits (YYMMDD) or Date in short date format (DD/MM/YYYY)
    - Store Code
    - Gross Sales (no more transformation) or Extended Price (needs grouping transformation)

-MMS Excel file contains (can be in separate sheets or in one merged table):
+DWH Excel file contains (can be in separate sheets or in one merged table):
 1. Line Sales Sheet
-   - Transaction date in format of concatenated digits (YYMMDD) or Date in short date format (DD/MM/YYYY)
+   - Date in short date format (DD/MM/YYYY)
    - Store Code
    - Line Sales

 2. Header Sales Sheet
-   - Transaction date in format of concatenated digits (YYMMDD) or Date in short date format (DD/MM/YYYY)
+   - Date in short date format (DD/MM/YYYY)
    - Store Code
    - Header Sales

-3. Line Sales Sheet
+3. Aggregate Sales Sheet
-   - Transaction date in format of concatenated digits (YYMMDD) or Date in short date format (DD/MM/YYYY)
+   - Date in short date format (DD/MM/YYYY)
    - Store Code
-   - Line Sales
+   - Aggregate Sales

-ACTION TO BE TAKEN:
+**ACTION TO BE TAKEN**:
+1. Summarize the Sales table by date and sum of Extended Price in MMS if Extended Price is given, in order to convert it to gross sales.
+2. Standardize the format of dates for MMS and DWH if the date format is different.
+3. Left join all the tables in DWH (line sales, header sales, and aggregate sales) on MMS using the store code and date.
+4. Calculate the variance between gross sales and all the tables in DWH
+5. Export the resulting table and filtered table of variances in an Excel file.

+**PROGRAM OUTPUT**: An Excel file that contains 2 sheets:
+1. The merged table of MMS and DWH data that shows variance.
+2. Filtered stores at a given date that has variance.